DellGEOS/HybridJumpstart/modules/module_0/1_infra_prerequisites.md

 Next steps
 -----------
-Now that you understand the infrastructure requirements for the workshop, in the next step, we'll break down the different Azure requirements that need to be met in order to work through the various guides in the workshop.
+Now that you understand the infrastructure requirements for the jumpstart, in the next step, we'll break down the different Azure requirements that need to be met in order to work through the various guides in the jumpstart.

-Head over to review the **[Hybrid Cloud Workshop | Azure Prerequisites](/modules/module_0/2_azure_prerequisites.md)**
+Head over to review the **[Hybrid Cloud Jumpstart | Azure Prerequisites](/modules/module_0/2_azure_prerequisites.md)**

 Raising issues
 -----------
-If you notice something is wrong with the workshop, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
-[Raise an issue in GitHub](https://github.com/DellGEOS/HybridWorkshop/issues), and we'll be sure to fix this as quickly as possible!
+If you notice something is wrong with the jumpstart, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
+[Raise an issue in GitHub](https://github.com/DellGEOS/HybridJumpstart/issues), and we'll be sure to fix this as quickly as possible!